kmarekspartz/kyle.marek-spartz.org/posts/2015-09-08-eventual-consistency-for-sql-databases.md

 a consistent state given the same unordered set of state changes.
 Two databases are eventually consistent if all actions taken in one propagate to the other.

-Strong eventual consistency can be acheived if state changes are [commutative](https://en.wikipedia.org/wiki/Commutative_property), [associative](https://en.wikipedia.org/wiki/Associative_property), and [idempotent](https://en.wikipedia.org/wiki/Idempotence).
+Strong eventual consistency can be achieved if state changes are [commutative](https://en.wikipedia.org/wiki/Commutative_property), [associative](https://en.wikipedia.org/wiki/Associative_property), and [idempotent](https://en.wikipedia.org/wiki/Idempotence).